ex0dus-0x/ex0dus-0x.github.io/_posts/2017-05-14-priv-esc-win.md

 In this case, I utilized the built in `getsystem` script.
 Well, what __exactly__ does `getsystem` do? `getsystem` works on three different techniques.
 Although I won't go in detail about how they work, Cobalt Strike (a Metasploit GUI framework) wrote a [great blog post](https://blog.cobaltstrike.com/2014/04/02/what-happens-when-i-type-getsystem/) about it.

-This exploit, CVE-2008-4250, is one of the staples of vulnerabilities in the early Windows XP operating systems.
-Yes, Windows __XP__.
-What happens if we attempt to gain privileges on a pwn'ed Windows 8 or 10 machine?

-    msf exploit(handler) > exploit
-    ...
-    meterpreter > getsystem
-    [-] priv_elevate_getsystem: Operation failed: The environment is incorrect.
-The following was attempted:
-    [-] Named Pipe Impersonation (In Memory/Admin)
-    [-] Named Pipe Impersonation (Dropper/Admin)
-    [-] Token Duplication (In Memory/Admin)
+## Fun and Games

+Let's have some fun breaking into a machine and gaining privileges.
+Originally, the `ms08_067_netapi` exploit was designed for Windows XP machines, and is definitely not going to work for our modern operating systems and attempting to `getsystem` on just a test XP machine won't prove to be as challenging as privilege escalation on Windows 10.

 Using a standard Veil-Evasion encrypted Meterpreter payload binary, I gained physical access inside my test Windows 10 machine.
 Not as fun as fileless access, but gets the work done.
-However, when we attempt to utilize `getsystem` this time, all three methods of it ceased to work.
+However, when we attempt to utilize `getsystem` this time, all three methods ceased to work.
 Even doing `getprivs` doesn't yield us that many permissions.

     meterpreter > getprivs
     ============================================================